gatsbyjs/gatsby/docs/blog/2019-06-17-site-showcase-validator/index.md

 With such, an HTTP request can be done to grab the initial HTML of the page.
 Then it can examine the DOM using [cheerio](https://github.com/cheeriojs/cheerio), a jQuery-like DOM parser designed for the server.
 If it is able to find the Gatsby root container, it will continue on to the next site.
 If not, it marks down the site and will fail the validator upon completion.

-For deployment, we decided upon [GitHub Actions](https://github.com/features/actions) which allows for a script like the validator to live inside the Gatsby Git repository and be run on a daily schedule on GitHub’s servers rather than needing to spin up separate infrastructure for the script.
+For deployment, we decided upon [GitHub Actions](https://github.com/features/actions) which allows for a script like the validator to live inside the Gatsby Git repository and be run on a daily schedule on GitHub's servers rather than needing to spin up separate infrastructure for the script.

 ## Benefits and moving forward